TCXO Selection Guide: Specs, Packages & Top Picks for Precision Timing

 | Epson TG-5006CG | 26MHz | ±0.5ppm | Clipped Sine | 2520 |

 The NDK NT2016SA in the 2.0×1.6mm package is ubiquitous in cellular IoT modules.
-Small, reliable, and available in volume.
-The Abracon ASTX-H11 series is a solid alternative when NDK lead times stretch.
+Small, reliable, and available in volume — that's the part we reach for first.
+The Abracon ASTX-H11 series is a solid alternative when NDK lead times stretch, just mind the 2016 vs 3225 package.

 TCXO Supply Considerations

 Standard 26MHz TCXOs (the mobile/GPS sweet spot) are commodity parts with 4-8 week lead times.
 But specialty frequencies (19.2MHz for certain cellular chipsets, 38.4MHz for some timing applications) can be 12+ weeks.
-Search TCXOs on PartsCube Global before you design in a non-standard frequency, or upload your BOM with the BOM tool to verify availability across your full design.
+Search TCXOs on PartsCube Global before you design in a non-standard frequency — if nobody stocks it, the schedule slips.

 Need a TCXO you can actually get in production quantities?
 Check inventory at partscubeglobal.com.